Galvanized Pipes - When & Why to Have Them Replaced

 - Plastic Piping – The shade of this will be either white or ivory, and there will be no pull on the magnet.

 - Brass Piping – Will be a color of yellow-gold and the magnet will not stick to it.

-- Lead Piping – This will is easy to scrape and be a silver-gray, the heavy-duty magnet will not adhere to it, but due to possible health issues, it is recommended that if you do have this type of piping, it also needs replacing as soon as possible.
+- Lead Piping – This is easy to scrape and be silver-gray, the heavy-duty magnet will not adhere to it, but due to possible health issues, it is recommended that if you do have this type of piping, it also needs replacing as soon as possible.

 - Cast Iron Piping – This is mainly used for wastewater removal from the residence, but has also been used in other parts of older homes.
 The color of cast iron is black, and a magnet will stick to it.
-Cast Iron has a very long lifespan, but the problems can start to happen when the pipes deteriorate.
+Cast Iron has a very long lifespan, but problems can start to happen when the pipes deteriorate.
 It is at this point when having issues with the tubes or breakages where it can end up being very costly for the homeowner for clean up and repair or replacement.

 Why and When You Should Replace Galvanized Pipes in Your Home